-Pre-employment screening at the EIB
+Frequently Asked Questions - Pre-employment screening at the EIB

-The external service provider will first request candidates to electronically sign a consent form, after which they will be asked to provide information on their background through a web-based questionnaire.
+The external service provider will ask candidates to sign a consent form after which they will be asked to provide information on their background through a web-based questionnaire.

 What about data protection?